How to grow parsley

 How to harvest parsley

-Parsley is best picked as needed, cutting the stems at the base, so that new leaves grow back quickly.
+Pick parsley as you need it.
+If you cut the stems at the base, parsley will regrow.
+Harvesting by cutting the stems, rather than just picking the leaves from the top, will also help create a bushier plant.
 You may want to grow several plants so that you can harvest from one while another is left to produce new growth.
+You should get a harvest from parsley right through summer into autumn.

 How to store parsley